International Women's Day: Best Practice Competition

 IWD best practice categories

-Women's Day and supported the #PressforProgress campaign.
-The winning case studies inform and inspire audiences worldwide as the #PressforProgress
+how groups champion International Women's Day and support the IWD campaign theme.
+The winning case studies inform and inspire audiences worldwide as the

 - Private Sector: Impact and Innovation